Barbara Mertz: Biography

 Under the name Barbara Michaels, she wrote primarily gothic and supernatural thrillers.
 Her publisher chose that pseudonym since Mertz had already published one non-fiction book on ancient Egypt, and the publisher did not want Mertz's novels to be confused with her academic work.
 Under the pseudonym Elizabeth Peters, Mertz published mysteries, including her Amelia Peabody historical mystery series, using a nom de plume drawn from the names of her two children.

 She was member of the Editorial Advisory Board of KMT, ("A Modern Journal of Ancient Egypt"), Egypt Exploration Society, and the James Henry Breasted Circle of the University of Chicago Oriental Institute.

 Mertz was also a feminist, a topic that frequently arose in her fiction, and in her professional life.
 Mertz founded "Malice Domestic", a Washington-based organization for women mystery writers, "because she thought men were getting all the prizes."
 She also started a scholarship for women writers at Hood College.

 Mertz died at her home in Maryland on August 8, 2013.
+Her papers are held at the Lilly Library, at Indiana University in Bloomington, Indiana.